 While your phone can take surprisingly good photos these days, you’ll probably want to pick up something a bit more professional to show up to shoots with.
+You will have to try end zone cameras, if you want to record live sports.
 There’s quite a bit of debate about which camera brand is the best when it comes to DSLRs, though Canon does outrank other companies in terms of sales.
 Regardless of if you choose a camera body from Canon, Nikon, Sony, or someone else, here are some key items to be on the lookout for:

 Some cameras can get pretty pricey, and if you’re just starting out, it’s recommended that you don’t splurge for the most expensive body right away.
 Instead, look for something in the low-mid range.

 Look for something with at least 12 megapixels.
 As a reference, most newer smartphones now have 10-12 megapixels, so your DSLR should not be lower than this.

 Full-frame vs Crop Sensor

 This is where the biggest difference can be seen.
 A full-frame sensor resembles the dimensions that you’d get with 35mm film (which is 24x36mm).
 In contrast, a crop sensor is cropped tighter than this.
 Simply put, this means that if you took the same photo with both cameras, the crop sensor camera would essentially show a tighter field of view than the full-frame.

 Additionally, full-frame cameras are typically more expensive than crop frames.
 So, if you’re looking to save a bit, it’s recommended to start out with a crop sensor and then upgrade when you have the budget for a full frame.